NaturalHistoryMuseum/predicts_www/Setup.md

 ## If you are using Windows

-1. Download and install the latest release of [Python 3.x](https://www.python.org) and install to the default location of `C:\'.
+1. Download and install the latest release of [Python 3.x](https://www.python.org) and install to the default location of `C:\`.
 Make sure that the option to add Python to the `PATH` is checked.

 2. Install the latest release of [git](https://git-scm.com/).